HarisNayani/MediaPlayer-and-Recorder/README.md

-# Neon Stream - Database-Free JavaFX Media Player
+# Database-Free JavaFX Media Player

 An intermediate-level JavaFX desktop multimedia application that manages a music playlist entirely in system memory.
 Instead of a traditional database, this project utilizes a custom **Doubly Linked List** data structure to manage track order, navigation, and queue manipulation in real-time.